Aleksej4/ParkingApp/README.md

 # Idea
-Create one app, that will scan QR codes and will be able to start parking service Second app will be able to create these QR code and provide these services
+Create one app, that will scan QR codes and will be able to start parking service , second app will be able to create these QR code and provide these services